GadagojuShiva/log-analysis-monitoring/README.md

 - Logs each new entry to the log file `log_monitor.log` and prints it to the console.
 - Upon interruption (Ctrl+C), prints a message and calls `count_keywords` to generate a summary report.

+## Installation
+This script has no dependencies and can be run directly on any system with Bash installed.

 ## Usage

 To use the script, follow these steps: